vbronfman/decoya-challenge/README.md

 For simplicity sake the project makes no use of proper Python testing frameworks and approaches like pytest. as a substitute the script runs  over data upon web page straightforwardly.

 The project employs Selenium framework to test dynamic content of page.
-Python script performs followinf test:
+Python script performs following test:

   - ID of element ot represent date is exists and not empty
   - value of 'date' in text is equil to current date